r-grandorder/tri-hermes/en/pages/heiankyo.md

 but also those of the Founder of Chaldea, Mr. Marisbury

 **Holmes:**
-It will be an “internal” investigation, so to speak.And Miss Sion-
+It will be an “internal” investigation, so to speak.
+And Miss Sion-

 **Sion:**
 An “outside” investigation.
 I’ll be observing the “Alien God” as it exists on the Earth now, won’t I?

 **Goredolf:**
 You can’t possibly do that, can you!?

 **Goredolf:**
 &mdash;I’m in so much shock that I’m having the same reaction as Ritsuka!

 **Sion:**
 Fufufu.
 Thank you both for such excellent reactions.

 **Sion:**
-To put it simply, it’s possible if I’m only searching for enemies.Or rather, I’ve already done it.
+To put it simply, it’s possible if I’m only searching for enemies.
+Or rather, I’ve already done it.

 **Sion:**
 Trismegistus II has its own analysis function

 **Sion:**
 Oh, you could think of it as similar to the main body of SHEBA in Chaldea.

 **Sion:**
 As of now, the response from the “Alien God” has departed from the Atlantic Lostbelt,and has stopped in the South American Lostbelt.

 **Sion:**
 According to the time-delayed videos analyzed by Trismegistus II,